jiashenggu/note/interview.md

 ## Compensation expectation (≈ 20 seconds)

-What matters most is the scope of the problems I can solve and the caliber of the team around me.
+What matters most is the scope of the problems I can solve and the caliber of the team.